Magdi Yacoub: Personal and family

 He was married to Marianne and they had three children and several grandchildren.
 During an appearance on the BBC's The Life Scientific in March 2025, he revealed that his wife had died.
-Marianne's family was from East Germany and escaped across the Wall to Hamburg.
+Marianne's family was from East Germany and escaped across the Berlin Wall to Hamburg.
 She later moved to the UK and worked as an auxiliary nurse at the Royal Brompton Hospital, where she met Yacoub.
 They were married at the University of Chicago in the USA after Marianne followed him there.

-Yacoub enjoys swimming, listening to classical music and growing orchids.
+Yacoub enjoys swimming, listening to classical music, and growing orchids.